Middle Tennessee: Geography

 Unlike the geographic designations of regions of most U.S. states, the term "Middle Tennessee" has legal as well as socioeconomic and cultural meaning.
-Middle Tennessee, comprises one of the state's three Grand Divisions, whose boundaries are defined by state law.
+Middle Tennessee comprises one of the state's three Grand Divisions, whose boundaries are defined by state law.
 The others are East Tennessee and West Tennessee, each with distinctive history, geography, and demographics.
-The total land area of Middle Tennessee is 17,009.41 mi2, representing 41.27 percent of the state's total land area.
+The total land area of Middle Tennessee is 17,009.41 mi2, representing 41.27% of the state's total land area.

 According to custom, Middle Tennessee consists of the portion of the state east of the Tennessee River's western crossing of the state (in which it flows northward back into Tennessee after having flowed through northern Alabama) and west of the dividing line between the Eastern and Central time zones.
 Exceptions to this rule are that Hardin County, which is bisected by the Tennessee River, is defined by state law to be entirely within West Tennessee and that Bledsoe, Cumberland, and Marion counties are defined as part of East Tennessee despite being in the Central Time Zone.
 Consequently, Sequatchie County is often considered part of East Tennessee, despite being defined by law as part of Middle Tennessee.
-Some of the northeastern counties of Middle Tennessee that supported the Union during the American Civil War, including Fentress and Pickett, are sometimes culturally considered part of East Tennessee.
-It had strongly supported the Union.
+Two northeastern counties of Middle Tennessee, Fentress and Pickett, that supported the Union during the American Civil War are sometimes culturally considered part of East Tennessee, which had strongly supported the Union.

 Topography

 Most of Middle Tennessee is located within the Highland Rim and Nashville Basin, both of which are part of the Interior Low Plateaus of the larger Interior Plains.
 The Highland Rim is an elevated plain that which completely surrounds the Nashville Basin, a geological dome.
 Both regions are characterized by porous limestone bedrock that lies close to the surface of the ground.
 This results in karst, which forms caves, underground streams, sinkholes, and depressions throughout the region.

 The Highland Rim is often divided into eastern and western halves.
-The Eastern Highland Rim is relatively flat, with gentle rolling hills, and the eastern Nashville Basin has similar terrain, but is dotted with more distinct hills in places.
+The Eastern Highland Rim is relatively flat, with gentle rolling hills, and the eastern Nashville Basin has similar terrain but is dotted with more distinct hills in places.
 The western Nashville Basin and Western Highland Rim are more rugged, consisting of irregular knob-like hills separated by steep ravines and crooked stream valleys.
 The eastern Highland Rim has a higher average elevation, however, than the western portion.
 The eastern portion of Middle Tennessee consists of the western portion of the Cumberland Plateau, part of the larger Appalachian Plateau of the Appalachian Mountains.

 The Cumberland Plateau has an average elevation of 2,000 ft, and is characterized by flat-topped tablelands separated by long, crooked stream valleys and rocky cliffs with numerous waterfalls.
 Middle Tennessee's highest elevation, at 2,382 ft, is found on the Cumberland Plateau in Grundy County.